AY2425S2-CS2103T-W13-1/tp/docs/UserGuide.md

 Open a window for the user to add notes to.
 If the person at the specified `INDEX` already has a note, the note will be displayed and the user can edit it in the window.
-Else, a new note will first be added for the person before the existing note is displayed.
+If no note exists for the person, a new note will be created and displayed in the window for editing.
 Format: note INDEX

 * Opens a window for the user to add notes to the person at the specified `INDEX`.